ogham/rust-ansi-term/README.md

 The first sixteen of these values are the same as the normal and bold standard colour variants.
 There’s nothing stopping you from using these as `Fixed` colours instead, but there’s nothing to be gained by doing so either.

-You can also access full 24-bit color by using the `RGB` colour variant, which takes separate `u8` arguments for red, green, and blue:
+You can also access full 24-bit colour by using the `Colour::RGB` variant, which takes separate `u8` arguments for red, green, and blue:

 ```rust
 use ansi_term::Colour::RGB;